Akiyoshi02/TicTacToe-Game/README.md

 ## 🎯 Future Improvements

-- Add AI mode for single-player
+- Add a user account to store the scores.